-The test is constructed so that there are at least six items measuring each OAS standard with the content category consistent with the related standard.
+The test is constructed so that there are at least six items measuring each OAS standard.
 The number of items, six, is based on estimating the number of items that could produce a reasonably reliable estimate of a student's mastery of the content measured.